sandialabs/seat-qgis-plugin/docs/src/gui/receptor.rst

     - Top: Use the top/surface bin for each vertical column.
     - Bottom: Use the bottom/bed bin for each vertical column.

-  - **Species File Averaged Area (km²)**: Represents cumulative area for each cell regarding species percent and density; used for scaling to each paracousti grid cell.
+  - **Species File Averaged Area (km²)**: Represents cumulative area for each cell regarding species percent and density; used for scaling to each ParAcousti grid cell.
 Leave blank or set to 0 to prevent scaling.
   - E.g.:

   +----------------------------------+------------+